samundra/dot-vim/README.md

     $ ln -s /home/{user}/.vim/vimrc /home/{user}/.vimrc
 ```

-#### Include pathogen in .vimrc config file
+#### Include pathogen in .vimrc config file (optional)
+> This has already been included in .vimrc with on this repository.
+It
+> has been included here as reference purpose only.

 - Install pathogen use [Pathogen]
 - Add `execute pathogen#infect()`

-*Note:* _All the plugins are git submodules and thus we have to clone
-the repository recursively._

 [Repository]:https://github.com/samundra/vim.git
 [Pathogen]:https://github.com/tpope/vim-pathogen#installation